 In the absence of in-person training, it is likely for the new hires to feel overwhelmed.
 Help them get a better understanding of the product via demos.
 Offer job training in the first couple of weeks and gradually assign them tasks on smaller projects.
 Also, encourage the recruits to clarify any issues if they have before getting started.

 Gather Feedback from the New Recruits

 Remote onboarding is a relatively new process for most employers.
 Thus, it is likely that you may encounter minor issues during the process.
 So, it is best to gather feedback from the new hires to make any improvements.
 Ask them how well the remote onboarding process worked for them or what changes or additions they might want to make.
 This will prepare you and your team better for future hires.

-While remote onboarding may seem challenging, the right approach and tools can make all the difference.
+While remote onboarding may seem challenging, the right approach and employee onboarding platform can make all the difference.
 Refer to the above-mentioned pointers to hire candidates in a virtual environment.
 Fall back on recruitment software or applicant tracking system to make the entire process enriching, for both you and your employees.

 A recruitment software like Jobsoid offers easy collaboration and remote recruiting features.
 From setting up video interviews to tracking the complete recruitment status, Jobsoid offers this and much more.
 So, simply register for a free Jobsoid account to get started with a hassle-free remote onboarding experience.